 22. Decide on a new interest and learn everything about it.

-Here’s another activity I like to do when my life feels boring – it’s active looking for something that could spark interest and then learning everything I can about it.
+Here’s another activity I like to do when my life feels boring – it’s actively looking for something that could spark interest and then learning everything I can about it.

 My latest interest was Finland (yes, a country) – I fell in love with their culture and the way they are running their things.

-It’s not like I benefited from this knowledge it a lot, but it was very interesting to me and therefore made my boredom go away.
+It’s not like I benefited from this knowledge it a lot, but it was exciting to me and therefore made my boredom go away.